Manhunt continues for ‘dangerous’ Somerville bank robbery suspect who opened fire on police

 He is described as Hispanic, about 5 feet, 10 inches tall with a medium build.

-Jack Connolly, who owns a nearby insurance company, captured video of a passerby checking the suspected robber into a plant as he ran by on the sidewalk.
+Jack Connolly, who owns a nearby insurance company, captured video of David Powers checking the suspected robber into a plant as he ran by on the sidewalk.

-“The video shows the suspect fleeing the bank,” Connolly said.
-“A citizen who was on his way to work, evidently responding to the police officer yelling for the suspect to stop, threw a cross body block and slowed down the suspect.”
+“I saw the suspect fleeing and he was being pursued by an officer,” Powers said.
+“I was in a position to react and had enough time to do so, so I did.
+Just hoping to slow him down so he could be apprehended by the officer.”

 Connolly says the contact dislodged the suspect’s bag, which contained money and a gun.
 The suspect then continued on, leaving the bag behind.